-This Pineapple Pico de Gallo is a tropical twist on the classic fresh salsa.
-It's quick, easy, and perfect for summer.
-Serve it with tortilla chips, in tacos, burritos, or as a side.
+This Pineapple Pico de Gallo is a tropical twist on a classic fresh tomato salsa.
+It's quick, easy, and perfect for summer!
+Serve it with tortilla chips as an appetizer, in tacos or burritos, or as a side with anything from the grill!

 Jump to: